vincentrose88/MONSTER-Genome-pipeline/README.md

 **NB: You need to manually link your phenotypes and single point association files in the corresponding folders.
 Names does matter, so check the scripts.
 Don't run blindly**

-### Run the MONSTER main script (Prepare and Run)
+### Run the MONSTER prepare script

+`while read par; do ./MONSTER_prepare.sh $par; done < firstRun.par`

+This will run Daniels perl-script, which extracts the corresponding regions.

+### Run MONSTER run script
-`while read par; do ./MONSTER_prepare_and_run_wrapper.sh $par; done < firstRun.par`
+`while read par; do ./MONSTER_run.sh $par; done < firstRun.par`

-This will run Daniels perl MONSTER script, extract the corresponding regions and then run the actual MONSTER script on the extracted regions
+This will run Daniels MONSTER wrapper, which runs on the extracted regions from the previous step.

 ### Collect results
 `./collect_results.sh firstRun.par`

-Collects ALL the analyses in first Run and creates a combined results script, with info on test, trait and MONSTER output. **Can't be parallelized**
+Collects ALL the analyses in first Run and creates a combined results script (firsteRun.par.results.merged), with info on test, trait and MONSTER output. **Can't be parallelized**

+# Misc. scripts
+### Plot test restults (multiple parameters on the same genes) - example script which needs to be changed to your needs:
+./plot_eigenTest.R

 ### Extract single point association

-`while read i; do 1x_single_snp_assoc/extract_regions.sh $i firstRun; done < <(awk '{print $1,$2,$3}' firstRun.par)`
+**NB: Currently not updated to use SNP_info instead of BED-files** `while read i; do 1x_single_snp_assoc/extract_regions.sh $i firstRun; done < <(awk '{print $1,$2,$3}' firstRun.par)`

 **NB: This is a slow process - only do for selected genes**.
 Loops through each single point association (SPA) file (manually linked in 1x_single_snp_assoc folder) and extract the regions used by MONSTER.